duneroadrunner/misc/202/3/10/memory safe C++ vs Rust language design limitations.md

                 int* int_ptr2 = &(bf_vec.at(0));

                 //bf_vec.clear(); // wouldn't compile because bf_vec doesn't have a `clear()` member function
-                //xsvec.clear(); // this either would have no effect or throw an exception because `xsvec`s contents are being "borrowed"
+                //xsvec.clear(); // this either would have no effect or throw an exception because `xsvec`'s contents are being "borrowed"

                 std::cout << *int_ptr2 << ' ';